zepheira/sonatype-poms/README.markdown

 % mvn source:jar javadoc:jar package gpg:sign repository:bundle-create
 ```

-(Lessen doesn't have any external dependencies and easily built in Maven).
+(Lessen doesn't have any external dependencies and is easily built in Maven).

 ## Whirlycache